CBS-HPC/.github/profile/DeiC.md

 ## Get Resources

 ### Local Resources
-Bi-yearly CBS are awarded **Local** HPC ressources that can be freely distributed to our researchers and students.
+Twice a year CBS is awarded **Local** HPC ressources that can be freely distributed to our researchers and students.
 Currently, CBS only have **Local** Type 1 resources as the reflects our current user needs.
+See [here](https://github.com/CBS-HPC/.github/blob/main/profile/UCloud.md#apply-for-funds) to apply.

 Please contact CBS front office (rdm@cbs.dk) if you would like to CBS to request **Local** resources to Type 2 and 3.